aedart/athenaeum/docs/archive/current/http/api/requests/README.md

 ## Validated Api Request

 At the top-most abstraction level, you will find the `ValidatedApiRequest`.
-It offers but a few additional features, such as an `after()` method that can be overwritten to perform additional business logic validation, after your request's regular validation has completed.
+It offers but a few additional features, such as an `afterValidation()` method that can be overwritten to perform additional business logic validation, after your request's regular validation has completed.

 ```php
 use Aedart\Http\Api\Requests\ValidatedApiRequest;